wtmadaj/Type-on-Strap/pages/about.md

 ## Who am I?
-I'm a Java software engineer by day, but my real passion is the pure creation web development.
+I'm a Java software engineer by day, but my real passion is the pure creation of web development.

 My dream is to design and build websites.
 To build and design whatever I choose.
 But dreams don't become reality without action.
 So this blog is the beginning.